BrontoBytez/Learning/README.md

 Repo of information for getting up to speed for Kaggle competition participation

 ## Data Science Overview Resources
+* [Open Data Science Masters] (http://datasciencemasters.org/)

 ### Getting Data
+The dataset is provided by Kaggle ordinarily.
+If you are interested in practicing here is a great list of free data sources
+* [US Government's Open Data] (http://www.data.gov/)
+*
 ### Exploring Data

 ### Munging/Cleaning Data